-Mental Health and Developmental Disabilities Code, 42 CFR 2.15, Section 40002(b)(2) of the Violence Against Women Act of 1994 (34 U.S.C.
-12291(b)(2)), 45 CFR 1370.4, and 28 CFR 94.115.

-(d) The Statewide Committee or a regional review team may request and obtain information and records from outside the State by any available legal means.

-Section 85.
-Storage and destruction of confidential information.

-- (a) Following a domestic violence fatality review, participants who brought or provided confidential information may return to their possession the confidential information, shall not disclose or share the confidential information unless otherwise allowed by State or federal law or not otherwise privileged, and may destroy the confidential information unless otherwise prohibited by State or federal law.
-Confidential information subject to immediate destruction shall be destroyed as provided under the State Records Act or Local Records Act. - (b) Following a domestic violence fatality review, if one of the co-chairs of the regional review team is employed by a public or governmental agency, the co-chair of the regional review team will store at the place of employment or virtually on the confidential electronic database or other technology any remaining confidential information and will maintain the confidentiality of the information.
-If neither of the co-chairs of the regional review team are employed by a public or governmental agency, the co-chairs will designate a member of the regional review team employed by a public or governmental agency to store at the place of the member's employment or virtually on the member's confidential electronic database or other technology any remaining confidential information and will maintain the confidentiality of the information.
-One year following the submission of the regional review team's biennial report pursuant to Section 65, the co-chair or a designee shall destroy the confidential information.
+- (2) change the confidentiality and privilege of communications under the Illinois Domestic Violence Act of 1986, Section 8-802.1 of the Code of Civil Procedure, the Mental Health and Developmental Disabilities Code, 42 CFR 2.15, Section 40002(b)(2) of the Violence Against Women Act of 1994 (34 U.S.C.
+12291(b)(2)), 45 CFR 1370.4, and 28 CFR 94.115. - 8 (d) The Commission or a regional review team may request 9 and obtain information and records from outside the State by 10 any available legal means. - 11 Section 85.
+Storage and destruction of confidential information. - (a) Following a domestic violence fatality review, participants who brought or provided confidential information may return to their possession the confidential information, shall not disclose or share the confidential information unless otherwise allowed by State or federal law or not otherwise privileged, and may destroy the confidential information unless otherwise prohibited by State or federal law. - (b) Following a domestic violence fatality review, the co-chairs of the regional review team will store at the place of their employment or virtually on their confidential electronic database or other technology any remaining confidential information and will maintain the confidentiality

-Section 90.
-Penalty for unlawful disclosure of confidential information.
-Anyone who discloses, receives, makes use of, or knowingly permits the use of any confidential information in violation of this Act commits a Class A misdemeanor.
+- of the information.
+One year following the submission of the - 2 regional review team's biennial report pursuant to Section 65, - 3 the co-chair or a designee shall destroy the confidential - 4 information. - 5 Section 90.
+Penalty for unlawful disclosure of - 6 confidential information.
+Anyone who discloses, receives, - 7 makes use of, or knowingly permits the use of any confidential - 8 information in violation of this Act commits a Class A - 9 misdemeanor. - 10 Section 95.

-Section 95.
 Immunity.
-If acting in good faith, without malice, and within the protocols established by the Statewide Committee and the regional review team, members of the Statewide Committee and regional review team, and anyone participating in a domestic violence fatality review shall have immunity from administrative, civil, or criminal liability for an act or omission related to the participation in a domestic violence fatality review, notwithstanding Section 90.

-Section 900.
-The Open Meetings Act is amended by changing Section 2 as follows:

-(5 ILCS 120/2) (from Ch.
+If acting in good faith, without - 11 malice, and within the protocols established by the Commission - 12 and the regional review team, members of the Commission and - 13 regional review team, and anyone participating in a domestic - 14 violence fatality review shall have immunity from - 15 administrative, civil, or criminal liability for an act or - 16 omission related to the participation in a domestic violence - fatality review, notwithstanding Section 90. - 18 Section 900.
+The Open Meetings Act is amended by changing - 19 Section 2 as follows: - 20 (5 ILCS 120/2) (from Ch.
 102, par.
-42)

-(Text of Section before amendment by P.A.
-101-652)

-Sec.
-2. Open meetings.
+42) - 21 Sec.
+2. Open meetings. - 22 (a) Openness required.
+All meetings of public bodies shall